-We are a diversified industrial manufacturer of products for customers in the consumer products, aerospace, industrial, petrochemical, refinery and oil and gas end markets.
-Our wide range of innovative and quality product solutions are engineered and designed to address application-specific challenges that our customers face.
-We believe our businesses share important and distinguishing characteristics, including: well-recognized and leading brand names in the focused markets we serve; established distribution networks; innovative product technologies and features; customer approved processes and qualified products; relatively low ongoing capital investment requirements; strong cash flow conversion and long-term growth opportunities.
-We manufacture and supply products globally to a wide range of companies.
-We are principally engaged in four reportable segments: Packaging, Aerospace, Energy and Engineered Components.
+We are a diversified global manufacturer and provider of products for customers in the consumer products, aerospace, industrial, petrochemical, refinery, and oil and gas end markets.
+Our wide range of innovative product solutions are engineered and designed to solve application-specific challenges that our customers face.
+We believe our businesses share important and distinguishing characteristics, including: well-recognized and leading brand names in the focused markets we serve; innovative product technologies and features; customer approved processes and qualified products; established distribution networks; relatively low ongoing capital investment requirements; strong cash flow conversion and long-term growth opportunities.
+While the majority of our revenue is in the United States, we manufacture and supply products globally to a wide range of companies.
+We are principally engaged in three reportable segments: Packaging, Aerospace and Specialty Products.